SiddhantTotade/CerGen/README.md

 # About the project

-CerGen is a web application which generates the certificates for the participants and send it to their corrosponding email.
-This application has the ability of generating the certificates for the participants who are participated in the event/contest.
-Also this application sends text message to the participants on their corrosponding phone number.
-This applicaion sends the certificate of participantion and certification of merit at the same time.
+PaperLess is a web application that generates PDF certificates from HTML templates and delivers them directly to the participant email.

 ### Features of the project

 - Filter eligible participants.